peter-otoole/croner/README.md

 ## Warnings

 It is advisable to create a backup of pictures before running croner in case of any non-reversible changes.
+USE WITH YOUR OWN CAUTION.

 ## License